Österreichisches Felsbildermuseum

 04-JUL-1998 museum reopened after renovation.

-2013/14 museum restorated, Nazi ideology removed.
+2013/14 Museum restored, Nazi ideology removed.

 Description

-The Österreichische Felsbildermuseum (Austrian Rock Art Museum) shows engravings from the Höll in the municipal area of Spital am Pyhrn, obviously the reason why this museum was established here.
-But the exhibition also shows many other engravings from Austria and all over Europe.
-A TV dosumentary moderated by Sepp Forcher explains the development of the unique landscape of the Pyhrn-Priel region.
+The Österreichische Felsbildermuseum (Austrian Rock Art Museum) showed engravings from the Höll in the municipal area of Spital am Pyhrn, obviously the reason why this museum was established here.
+But the exhibition also showed many other engravings from Austria and all over Europe.
+A TV documentary moderated by Sepp Forcher explains the development of the unique landscape of the Pyhrn-Priel region.
 It also gives a historic overview of the importance of the Pyhrn Pass for pilgrims, for the trade in goods from Venice and with iron ore for the production of scythes.
 An important exhibition is about the development of writing, from rock engravings to the alphabet.

 The Höll is a landslide area with huge rocks, located below the Teichlboden on the Wurzeralm, between Schwarzeck and Stubwieswipfel.
-If you follow the Teichl river across the Wurzeralm to the Teichlschwund, wher the river vanishes into the loose blocks, an unmarked path leads downhill into a landslide area.
+If you follow the Teichl river across the Wurzeralm to the Teichlschwund, where the river vanishes into the loose blocks, an unmarked path leads downhill into a landslide area.
 The rocks here are covered all over with engraved pictures.
 Some are showing Christian symbols, mostly crosses and Jesus monograms, with dates, for example 1714, 1764, 1900, 1935.
 There are also hunting scenes and geometric forms.
 Pentagrams, mill boards, sun symbols or celestial ladders can also be found.
 The meaning of many signs is unknown to us, but seems to have had a meaning to the person who carved it.
 There is a total of 13 rocks with engravings, showing about 500 different motives.
 The most impressive engravings are a man in a tower and a family.